 On August 31, 2012, we restructured the Amended Note (the Restructuring Agreement).
 Pursuant to the Restructuring Agreement, we issued to Morrison & Foerster two new unsecured promissory notes to replace the Amended Note, one in the principal amount of \$1,000,000 (Replacement Note A) and the other in the principal amount of \$1,379,400 (Replacement Note B) (together, the Replacement Notes); amended an outstanding warrant to purchase restricted shares of our common stock (the Amended M&F Warrant); and issued a new warrant exercisable at \$20.00 per share through September 15, 2017 to purchase restricted shares of our common stock (the New M&F Warrant).
 Under the terms of the Restructuring Agreement, the Amended Note was cancelled and all of our past due payment obligations under the Amended Note were satisfied.
-Pursuant to the terms of the Amended Note, we made a payment of \$15,000 to Morrison & Foerster on August 31, 2012.
+Pursuant to the terms of the Amended Note, we made a payment of \$155,000 to Morrison & Foerster on August 31, 2012 and issued the Replacement Notes, each dated as of August 31, 2012.
 Both Replacement Notes accrue interest at the rate of 7.5% per annum and are due and payable on March 31, 2016.
-Replacement Note A required monthly payments of \$15,000 per month through March 31, 2013, and requires \$25,000 per month threafter until maturity.
-Between May 2013 and March 31, 2015, we have made no payments on Replacement Note A. In accordance with the terms of the Replacement Note B will be made solely in restricted shares of our common stock pursuant to Morrison & Foerster's cancellation from time to time of all or a portion of the principal and interest balance due on Replacement Note B in connection with its concurrent exercise of the New M&F Warrant, at an exercise price of \$20.00 per share; provided, however, that Morrison & Foerster shall have the option to require payment of Replacement Note B in cash upon the occurrence of a change in control of the Company or an event of default, and only in such circumstances.
-As indicated in Note 16, Subsequent Events, in May 2015, Replacement Note B in the aggregate amount (principal and acrued but unpaid interest) of appr
+Replacement Note A required monthly payments of \$15,000 per month through March 31, 2013, and requires \$25,000 per month thereafter until maturity.
+Between May 2013 and March 31, 2015, we have made no payments on Replacement Note A. In accordance with the terms of the Replacement Notes, the applicable penalty interest rate of 10.0% per annum has become effective and we have accrued interest on the Replacement Notes at that rate since May 2013.
+Payment of the principal and interest on Replacement Note B will be made solely in restricted shares of our common stock pursuant to Morrison & Foerster's cancellation from time to time of all or a portion of the principal and interest balance due on Replacement Note B in connection with its concurrent exercise of the New M&F Warrant, at an exercise price of \$20.00 per share; provided, however, that Morrison & Foerster shall have the option to require payment of Repl